potch/glitch-project-export/README.md

 # glitch-project-export

-Exports all your Glitch projects and keeps them up-to-date.
+Exports all your _public_ Glitch projects and keeps them up-to-date.

 ## Install